Categories

 1. Documenting old names for existing cultivars

 Cultivars are often distributed with multiple different names, and it can be hard to know which is correct.
 My job is to make an official decision about which name is right for each cultivar, and publish it to make it definitive.
-This will stabilise names within the genus from history and into the future, so that everyone will be able to use the right name for any plant.
+This will stabilise names within the family from history and into the future, so that everyone will be able to use the right name for any plant.

 2. Registering new names for new cultivars

 Anyone can make up a name for a new plant and start selling it.
 But the ICRA system exists to make the process more organised and systematic, so that it’s easier for everyone to benefit from.
-When someone creates a new Tradescantia cultivar, they can register it directly with me, and I will:
+When someone creates a new Commelinaceae cultivar, they can register it directly with me, and I will:

 • Make sure the name follows the rules.